Grid Obstacle Representation of Graphs: Hardness results

-\emph{Proof.} Note that a certificate of $\ell_1$-OEPS is a mapping $f$ from $V$ to $S$ plus a set of obstacles $\mathcal{O}$.
+\begin{proof} Note that a certificate of $\ell_1$-OEPS is a mapping $f$ from $V$ to $S$ plus a set of obstacles $\mathcal{O}$.
 Since the grid is of polynomial size, the number of obstacles is also polynomial.
-It is easy to see that given a certificate, we can check in polynomial time whether $G$ realizes an $\ell_1$-obstacle representation by invoking shortest path algorithm $O(n^2)$ number of time.
+It is easy to see that given a certificate, we can check in polynomial time whether $G$ realizes an $\ell_1$-obstacle representation by invoking shortest path algorithm $O(n^2)$ times.
 Hence, $\ell_1$-OEPS is in NP.